neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 | High    | Finalize & deliver    | Polished UI, prototypes          | After validation    |

-## Example: Site Reliability Engineer
+## Example: Resolving a critical IT outage

 A high-altitude golden flow for an SRE might look like:

-A Site Reliability Engineer’s golden flow starts when monitoring tools surface an incident.
+**A Site Reliability Engineer’s golden flow** starts when monitoring tools surface an incident.
 They quickly diagnose the root cause, apply a fix, and verify that systems are stable before closing the loop.

 **Reactive incident detection and resolution**
 1. Detect an issue